 Sewer Surcharge Overview

-Minor Adjustments to Fixed and Water Consumption Charges for 2018
+Adjustments Approved to Fixed and Water Consumption Charges for 2019

-The average customer that reduces water consumption similar to the trend will not pay more for the sewer surcharge component of their water bill in 2018.
+- The average customer that reduces water consumption similar to the trend may pay less of an increase for the sewer surcharge component of their water bill in 2019.

 What is the Sewer Surcharge used for?

-Increased summer consumption for uses that typically don’t return water to the sewer system (i.e. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the sewer surcharge.
+Increased summer consumption for uses that typically don’t return water to the sewer system (e.g. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the sewer surcharge.

-The City on behalf of its residents maintains 1,743 km of sewers, 47 pumping stations and 2 major pollution control plants.
+The City, on behalf of its residents, maintains 1,756 km of sewers, 43 pumping stations and 2 major pollution control plants.
 These assets have a value of approximately $2 billion.

-There is a need to comply with ever more stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
+There is a continued need to comply with ever more stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
+In addition, the effects of climate change are resulting in more frequent severe storms that increase the risks of flooding in the city.
 For example, the City recently spent $110 million to upgrade the Lou Romano Sewage Treatment Plant and $67 million on the Mario Sonego Storm Retention Treatment Basin (RTB).

-Why are the Sewer Surcharge Paid as part of the Water Bill?
+Why is the Sewer Surcharge paid as part of the Water Bill?